 IAH Victorian Chapter Christmas Party and Progress of the Murray Darling Basin Plan – Victoria’s Perspective Presentation

 The Murray Darling Basin Plan will see the biggest changes to water management in the Basin since Federation.
-The Basin Plan aims to deliver a “healthy working basin” in which “the natural ecosystem has been altered by the use of water for human benefit, but in which the altered system retains its ecological integrity while […]
+The Basin Plan aims to deliver a “healthy working basin” in which […]

 Read More… from IAH Victorian Chapter Christmas Party and Progress of the Murray Darling Basin Plan – Victoria’s Perspective Presentation